guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 For that, they need to build a common glossary and progress on disambiguate any term or concept coming from the business/end user side.
 The aim is to discuss, research, conceptualize, develop and speak the Ubiquitous Language of the Domain Model.

-##

 ### Event Storming as a way to extended interaction & collaboration throughout the design phase

 One very efficient way is the Event Storming (or more recently moved in Event Modeling) meeting.
 It brings togethers those who have the knowledge of the business concerns, the needs of the customers, but also the imperative of regulations or law inforcements with the ones in charge of the development and the integration of the product with other systems (the technical parts).
 In that mutual exercise they simply discuss and share higly valuable knowledge while producing artefacts that will become the angular stone of the code.

-Those ertefacts are: Aggregates of information, views of the model, views of the future HMI, policies, events in a timeline, commands and systems.
+Those artefacts are: Aggregates of information, views of the model, views of the future HMI, policies, events in a timeline, commands and systems.
 They are not complete, just a sketch, but enough to start coding and most important an ongoing conversation between stakeholders.

-## ATDD and BDD
-Another form of collaboration is to involve the End Users and the Domain Experts in the inception of verification.

-"What comes out in production is what the developers have understood" ... ............

-... ............

-... ............

-... ............

-... ............

 ## Domain Modeling